Boletus edulis: Related species

 Molecular phylogenetic analyses have proven these three are all distinctive and separate species; other taxa formerly believed to be unique species or subspecies, such as B. betulicola, B. chippewaensis, B. persoonii, B. quercicola and B. venturii, are now known to be part of a B. edulis species complex with a wide morphological, ecological and geographic range, and that the genetic variability in this complex is low.
 Similar molecular technology has been developed to rapidly and accurately identify B. edulis and other commercially important fungi.

 Three divergent lineages found in Yunnan province in China that are commonly marketed and sold as B. edulis (and are actually more closely related to B. aereus) were described in 2013 as B. bainiugan, B. meiweiniuganjun and B. shiyong.
 The classification has since been updated and expanded.
 All lineages are still members of Boletus sect.
-Boletus, the sensu sticto "porcini clade" of the genus.
+Boletus, the sensu stricto "porcini clade" of the genus.